 The Indiana University School of Medicine Department of Urology residency program offers residents a broad spectrum of urology experience in a five-year program including six months of general surgery training as an intern.
 The program is ranked in the top 20 in the nation by the Doximity Residency Navigator and U.S. News & World Report Ranking.
 The department is the only tertiary care center for urology for the state of Indiana and the surrounding counties with a population of over seven million.

-Urology residents gain experience at five training sites on the downtown Indianapolis campus, focusing on clinical training and research.
+Urology residents gain experience at five training sites on the downtown Indianapolis campus and one suburban hospital, focusing on clinical training and research.
 Unique and different strengths at each site contribute to comprehensive training experience with exposure to complex surgery even as a junior resident:

 - University Hospital: uro oncology and robotic surgery